By Attorney Phil Kavesh

 - Support charitable causes

-These changes aren’t a sign something was wrong with your original plan — they’re a sign your life has grown and evolved.
+These changes aren’t a sign something was wrong with your original plan — they’re a sign your life (or theirs) has grown and evolved.

 Start the Year With Confidence

-Your estate plan should give you peace of mind, not unanswered questions.
-A New Year trust checkup isn’t about starting over- it’s about making sure your plan is current, coordinated, and ready when your family needs it.
+Your estate plan should give you peace of mind, not doubts or unanswered questions.
+A New Year Trust Checkup isn’t about starting over-- it’s about making sure your plan is current, coordinated, and ready when your family needs it.

-Here’s to a new year guided by clear intentions, and filled with the confidence that comes from knowing your plan and loved ones are in good hands.
+Here’s to a new year guided by clear intentions, and filled with the confidence that comes from knowing your plan and loved ones are properly taken care of.

 P.S.
-For a list of other factors to consider when deciding if it's a time to schedule a free attorney-review meeting, click here.
+For a list of other factors to consider when deciding if it's time to schedule a free attorney review meeting, click here.